QuantEcon/python-lecture-sandpit.myst/lectures/prob_matrix.md

 This lecture uses matrix algebra to illustrate some basic ideas about probability theory.

-After giving more or less informal definitions of the underlying objects, we'll use matrices and vectors to describe probability distributions.
+After providing somewhat informal definitions of the underlying objects, we'll use matrices and vectors to describe probability distributions.

-Concepts that we'll be using matrix algebra to illustrate include
+Among concepts that we'll be studying include

  - a joint probability distribution
  - marginal distributions associated with a given joint distribution